-&lt;sup>109 CDR Rules, paragraphs 4.17(2)(a), 4.17(2)(b).
+&lt;sup>106 CDR Rules, paragraphs 4.17(2)(a), 4.17(2)(b).
 The prescribed process is the CDR data de-identification process outlined in rule 1.17.
 Further information on the CDR data de-identification process is in Chapter 12 (Privacy Safeguard 12).
-CDR Rules, paragraph 4.17(2)(a).

-- if applicable, provide the CDR consumer with examples of how the accredited person could use the redundant data once de-identified. - C.63 See Chapter 12 (Privacy Safeguard 12) for further information on the treatment of redundant data (i.e. destruction or de-identification).
+- tell the CDR consumer that, once the data is de-identified, the accredited person would be able to use or, if applicable, disclose the de-identified redundant data without seeking further consent from the consumer, and - if applicable, provide the CDR consumer with examples of how the accredited person could use the redundant data once de-identified. - C.63 See Chapter 12 (Privacy Safeguard 12) for further information on the treatment of redundant data (i.e. destruction or de-identification).